-Barry Sample, PhD, senior director of science & technology at Quest Diagnostics, and Ashlyn Hazard, associate manager, data analytics at Quest Diagnostics will share the latest data and analysis from the Drug Testing Index Industry report via a live webcast on Wednesday, October 9, 2019 at 2 p.m.
-EDT.
-Click here to register and attend
+Barry Sample, PhD, senior director of science & technology at Quest Diagnostics, and Ashlyn Hazard, associate manager, data analytics at Quest Diagnostics, shared the latest data and analysis from the Drug Testing Index Industry report in a webinar.
+Click here to watch a recording of the presentation

 Marijuana positivity increases in nearly half of industry sectors

 Marijuana was the most commonly detected drug, with the highest positivity rates, in the majority of sectors.
 Educational Services, Mining, and Public Administration were the only sectors where marijuana was not the most commonly detected drug.

 Positivity for marijuana increased by double digits in eight of the 17 sectors for each of the years between 2015 and 2018.
 In 12 of the sectors, the growth rate (9.1% to 25.0%) in marijuana positivity between 2017 and 2018 was higher than the overall growth rate (7.7%) observed in the general U.S. workforce during the same time period.
 In 10 of the sectors, the growth rate in marijuana positivity between 2015 and 2018 was greater than 25 percent: